atreyasha/mv-temporal-rgan/src/docs/RGAN_performance_1.md

 2. We could implement more stabilization techniques such as noise addition, spectral normalization and multi-scale gradients.

 3. Currently, the images are modeled as 1d strings or vectors of length 784.
-We could attempt to model them as smaller vectors with channels or depth, such that each time step will be encoded as a discrete event instead of diffuse in a 1d string situation.
+We could attempt to model them as smaller vectors with channels or depth, such that each time step will be encoded as a multi-dimensional event instead of diffuse in a 1d string situation.